 When using the AA batteries in my speedlights, I tend to currently use the Energizer (2450 mAh) rechargeable batteries.
 These last really well and I have used the same batteries for quite a while.
 However, even rechargeable batteries have a shelf life.
 Recently, I have had a few go bad on which leaked into my charging units rendering them useless.

 Whenever I am on a job, especially weddings, I always have at least 20 Duracell Plus Power AA batteries.
 They are carried with me as back up to the rechargeable batteries.
 This gives me peace of mind knowing "I’ve got the power" if I need it!

 I was recently watching an unrelated review and the guy mentioned that he always used Lithium AA batteries.
 Now I use Lithium batteries in my Inspire 1 drone and cameras but have never used the AA type so I did some research.

 I found the ones I was looking for and bought a box of 24 for £36.

-I thought that was quite expensive but after reviewing them, I think they are superb (see video above for test results in action).
-It is a false economy to buy cheap AA batteries as you will end up buying a hell of a lot more than if you were to fork out a bit more for high quality AA batteries from the start.
+I thought that was quite expensive but after reviewing them, I think they are superb.
+See the video above for test results in action.
+It is a false economy to buy cheap AA batteries.
+You will always end up buying a hell of a lot more than if you were to fork out a bit more for high quality AA batteries from the start.

 For my tests, I bought a range of AA batteries including: